 A portion of Richard Mason’s land was resumed by the Government and in 1884 a dam was constructed on part of his original selection.
 It became known locally as Mason’s Dam.

-Local residents tell of how in the 1950’s and 60’s there was a substantial water hole under the old wooden bridge.
-In periods of heavy rain it flooded and water overflowed the cement drain which runs through the town.
 Mason’s Bridge was a great place to meet friends on weekends.
-Young people swam and fished in the waterhole, sometimes catching little perch or eels and sometimes turtles.
+Young people swam and fished in the waterhole, sometimes catching little perch or eels, and sometimes turtles.
 Some fished for yabbies with a piece of string or cotton and some talked of jumping off the high bank into the water.

 On the south side of the bridge the vacant land became known as “Itchy Park”.
 The reason given for this name has various explanations, from the presence of bird lice (due to the area being popular for nesting Magpies) to referring to a lovers’ tryst (as this was also a popular meeting place).